oovcharuk/RevitPlugin/README.md

+## Revit Plugin - Cloud Storage Integration
+# Overview
+This plugin integrates cloud storage functionality into Revit 2024, allowing users to upload, download, and manage files on Google Drive directly from within Revit.

+# Requirements
-Revit version: Revit 2024
+* **Revit Version:** Revit 2024
-Cloud storage: Google Drive
+* **Cloud Storage:** Google Drive
-Installer: WiX
+* **Installer:** WiX Toolset

-Key Functionalities:
+# Key Functionalities
-•	Display Content of Cloud Storage: Fetches and displays the list of files stored in the cloud.
-The files are shown as selectable items, allowing users to interact with them for further actions such as downloading or deleting.
+* **Display Content of Cloud Storage:**
+Fetch and display the list of files stored in the cloud.
+Users can select files from the displayed list for further actions such as downloading or deleting.

+* **Uploading Files:**
-•	Uploading Files: Allows users to select Revit files from their local system and upload them to the cloud.
+Users can select Revit files from their local system and upload them to Google Drive.

+* **Downloading Files:**
-•	Downloading Files: Lets users select cloud files and download them to a local folder.
+Select files from the cloud storage and download them to a specified local folder.

-•	Deleting Files: Enables the deletion of selected cloud files.
+* **Deleting Files:**
+Delete selected files from Google Drive directly from the plugin.

+# Installation
+To install the plugin, run the provided installer built using WiX Toolset.
+Follow the on-screen instructions to complete the setup.